Frequently asked questions

 The program is designed for teaching staff of the University.

 The P&P program is free if you are a member of staff at the University.

 4. Where and when does the program take place?

 The P&P programs currently run in February, June and September.
 They will all take place on the Camperdown Campus.
 The ITL component of the programs runs from 9.30 am to 4.30 pm on 2 consecutive days, with morning and afternoon tea, and lunch provided.
 The 2 days with the ITL is followed by faculty-endorsed activities.
 Some faculties have asked for attendance at faculty teaching and learning forums to constitute completion of the program and others have organised other special events or activities.

 5. Do I have to attend every session?

 Yes.
 In order to receive a Certificate of Completion for the program you must attend all sessions.
 The first morning is regarded as an essential foundation for all other sessions.
 If you have to be absent for an unexpected reason, we will ask you to make up one or both of those days in a later program.

 6. Do I receive formal certification that I have completed the course or program?

 Yes.
-If you successfully complete the Principles and Practice program a Certificate of Completion will be provided to you once you have completed the 2-day ITL component and the agreed faculty component.
-Please contact your Associate Dean Learning and Teaching or delegate to receive your Certificate of Completion.
+If you successfully complete the Principles and Practice program a Certificate of Completion will be provided to you once you have completed the 2-day ITL component and the faculty-endorsed component.
+Please contact your Associate Dean Learning and Teaching to receive your Certificate of Completion.